-K2K Radio is London’s No1 digital community radio station gain skills | develop experience | build communities
+K2K Radio is London’s most loved digital community radio station gain skills | develop experience | build communities

 K2K Radio was set up in 2012 by community radio lovers, broadcasting from The Albert in South Kilburn then South Kilburn Studios, to provide a platform for people to share their voices and passions with the world.
 Since then, the tribe has blossomed and now has a dedicated station manager, a super studio tech team, media consultants and a multitude of regular, besides new, DJs presenting a mix of great tunes, random endeavours and local updates.
 Now we are housed in the Granville with a global reach, wonderful conversation and a sprinkle of convivial banter interlaced with great music.

 We offer free radio production inductions, train budding studio managers and aspiring presenters to allow them to experiment and flourish to industry standard levels.